i2p/i2p.www/i2p2www/spec/proposals/144-ecies-x25519-aead-ratchet.rst

   // KDF_RK(rk, dh_out)
   keydata = HKDF(rootKey, k, "KDFDHRatchetStep", 64)

-  // Output 1: The next Root Key (KDF input for the next ratchet) nextRootKey = keydata[0:31]
+  // Output 1: The next Root Key (KDF input for the next DH ratchet) nextRootKey = keydata[0:31]
   // Output 2: The chain key to initialize the new
   // session tag and symmetric key ratchets
+  // for the tag set
-  // for Alice to Bob transmissions ck = keydata[32:63]
+  ck = keydata[32:63]

   // session tag and symmetric key chain keys